Ratecoin (XRA) Price Tops $0.0005 on Exchanges

-Ratecoin (CURRENCY:XRA) traded down 47.7% against the U.S. dollar during the 24 hour period ending at 22:00 PM ET on April 25th.
-Over the last week, Ratecoin has traded down 54.2% against the U.S. dollar.
-Ratecoin has a market capitalization of $63,870.49 and $19.00 worth of Ratecoin was traded on exchanges in the last day.
+Ratecoin (CURRENCY:XRA) traded down 43.3% against the U.S. dollar during the 24 hour period ending at 18:00 PM ET on April 26th.
 One Ratecoin coin can currently be purchased for $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Ratecoin has a market capitalization of $65,569.87 and $20.00 worth of Ratecoin was traded on exchanges in the last day.
+Over the last week, Ratecoin has traded down 52.6% against the U.S. dollar.

 Here’s how similar cryptocurrencies have performed over the last day: